-FINA will organise the 10th FINA World Swimming Officials Seminar on the 12-14 April 2012 in Tokyo, Japan.
-On the 15th of April, a Special Session will be held for the Officials selected for the London 2012 Olympic Games.
+FINA organised the 10th FINA World Swimming Officials Seminar from April 12-14, 2012 in Tokyo, Japan.
+On the 15th of April, a Special Session was held for the Officials selected for the London 2012 Olympic Games.

 Meet Mexican women's WP coach Gabriel Martinez